Visiting the Vatican City; EVERYTHING You Need To Know Before You Come!

 Although the Vatican City is a sovereign state you don’t need your passport to enter, there’s no passport stamp and no ‘border’ per se.
-You do have to go through a few security checks though and you have to be appropriately dressed:
+So let’s have a look at visiting the Vatican, and everything you need to know before you go:

 DRESS CODE FOR THE VATICAN:

 No shoulders, cleavage, or knees.
 It’s obviously a religious centre, so even if we don’t follow the religion, we should respect those that do.

 No knee caps, long shorts are ok, no vest tops either.
 If need be, bring something to cover up just for your Vatican visit.
 Rome gets hot and you won’t need it the rest of the day.

 There are essentially 3 main things to see at the Vatican, that you can’t miss:

 This is THE church of the Vatican, it’s the biggest in Italy and after you’ve been here, you won’t feel the need to visit too many more churches in your lifetime.
 It’s the centre of the Catholic Church, and an Icon of Catholicim.

 What’s more, is that it’s FREE!
 Michelangelo’s (not the turtle) handy work is all over the place.
 I’d recommend you download some audio guides for your smartphone to distinguish the pieces.